SOCIAL ACTIVITIES AND COMMUNITY ENGAGEMENT

-After training is complete, women will be given a small loan to help start or expand her business.
+After training is complete, women will be given a small loan or grant to help start or expand her business.

 AFAWI has partner with "susu company".
 "Susu" is the local word for saving.
 It allows women who cannot afford a bank account to have a safe place to save their money.
 It also demonstrates the importance of saving for the future.